ProjecVirgil/VirgilAI/README.md

  1. Open a terminal to the directory ProjectVirgil/setupAndLaunch and run the file with   ```setup.bat``` for windows or run the file bash ```bash setup.sh``` on linux (first make it execuble) instead for the fast start launch   ```python launch.py``` or  ```python3 launch.py```
  2. At a certain point you will be asked to install the dedicated app [**VirgilApp**](https://github.com/Retr0100/VirgilApp), this app will allow you to configure Virgilio and change the associated settings **BUT BEWARE IT IS NOT ESSENTIAL FOR THE USE OF VIRGILIO, VIRGILIO CAN ALSO BE USED WITHOUT THE USE OF THE APP** if you do not want to use the app [click here](#-configuration-without-app)
  3. In the app, you will have to search for the **configuration page** (it will not be difficult to find it) and you will have to enter the **key** that will be shown to you on the screen when Virgilio is launched (you only have to do this step the first time, but you can **repeat** it if you want to [change the key](#-change-the-key))
- 4. Now you can change the **setting** of Virgil on the corresponding page (unfortunately, in this version of Virgilio, you must fill in all the fields and not leave any blank, otherwise Virgilio will not work properly).
+ 4. Now you can change the **settings** of Virgil on the corresponding page
  5. At the end of this initial configuration, which you only need to do once, you can press any key and choose to use a **text interface** (recommended for debugging) or a **voice interface** (recommended for personal use).

 ## 📃 Configuration without app

-1. In the main directory there is a file call ```setting.json``` in this file is present all the setting of Virgil open it
+1. In the main directory there is a file call ```settings.json``` in this file is present all the setting of Virgil open it
 2. Now you can modify all the setting like API key, location etc

 ## 🔁 Change the key

-> Go in the directory call setupAndLaunch and search the key.txt (remeber the key is a hexadecimal string of 32 characters),delete it and relaunch Virgil
+> Go in the directory call setup and search the key.txt (remeber the key is a hexadecimal string of 32 characters),delete it and relaunch Virgil

 ## TO BE CONSIDERED ⚠️
 1. The entire project is only at the albor and is not 100% complete